wp-plugins/wp-slimstat-shortcodes/readme.txt

 * `sounds_like`
 * `is_greater_than`
 * `is_less_than`
-* `is_empty` (followed by a blank space and the # sign: searchterms is_empty #|month equals 5)
+* `is_empty` (followed by a blank space and the # sign: searchterms is_empty #&&&month equals 5)
-* `is_not_empty` (followed by a blank space and the # sign: searchterms is_not_empty #|browser contains fire)
+* `is_not_empty` (followed by a blank space and the # sign: searchterms is_not_empty #&&&browser contains fire)

-= How do I combine keys and values to create filters? = In order to simplify things, WP SlimStat Shortcodes implements a 'natural language' approach: define filters combining the various parameters, separating groups with the 'pipe' ( | ) character.
+= How do I combine keys and values to create filters? = In order to simplify things, WP SlimStat Shortcodes implements a 'natural language' approach.
 For example, let's say you want to obtain your blog's 5 most popular posts.
 This is what the shortcode will look like:

-`[slimstat f='popular' w='resource' lf='content_type equals post|limit_results equals 5' lc='post_link,count']`
+`[slimstat f='popular' w='resource' lf='content_type equals post&&&limit_results equals 5' lc='post_link,count']`

 Curious about what your visitors where searching for, before landing on your blog?